mindfulent/WebToMd/README.md

 A Python-based tool that transforms web content into clean, well-formatted Markdown documents by leveraging advanced HTML parsing and GPT-4 Vision-powered analysis.
 Built with Ell.so for orchestration, it intelligently preserves document structure while eliminating unnecessary elements.

+## Why?

+In an era of AI-powered development tools like Cursor.com, having web content in Markdown format enables seamless collaboration with AI by providing structured, easily referenceable documentation.
+Markdown's widespread adoption in developer workflows, native rendering in GitHub, and support across various documentation platforms makes it a good candidate for preserving and sharing web content in a developer-friendly and AI-context-friendly way.

 ## Features

 - Intelligent content extraction using visual analysis